-- Satisfactory completion of all courses specified by the curriculum outline based on the student's date of enrollment or date of most recent curriculum change.
+- 1. Satisfactory completion of all courses specified by the curriculum outline based on the student's date of enrollment or date of most recent curriculum change.
 If the student does not attend for more than one year, he/she must satisfy the catalog requirements in effect at the date of his/her re-enrollment to the college.
 (Substitutions for specified courses may be made by the department head.) - 2.
-At least one-fourth of total program credits must have been earned through instruction at Piedmont Technical College. - 3.
-The student must have a program grade point average of 2.0 or higher. - 4.
+At least one-fourth of total program credits must have been earned through instruction at Piedmont Technical College. - The student must have a program grade point average of 2.0 or higher. - 4.
 Students must earn between 60 and 84 credit hours to graduate with an associate degree, between 40 and 52 credit hours for diploma programs and between 8 and 40 credit hours for certificate programs.
 To graduate in two (2) years, a full-time student needs to complete four (4) to six (6) courses per term and three (3) to four (4) courses during the summer term.
 Students who complete fewer courses per term may not graduate at the scheduled time.

-Once the above requirements have been met for the student's declared major and the student completes the graduation application, Piedmont Technical College will award the certificate, diploma or degree following the term of completion.
+Once the above requirements have been met for the student's declared major, all fees satisfied, and the student completes the graduation application, Piedmont Technical College will award the certificate, diploma or degree following the term of completion.

-Students who do not apply to graduate during the term in which all program courses have been completed may still apply in a subsequent term.
-These students will be awarded the completed certificate, diploma or degree, and will be allowed to participate in the graduation ceremony, during the term in which they apply.
+Students who do not apply to graduate during the term in which all program courses have been completed may still be awarded the completed certificate, diploma, or degree but will not be eligible to participate in the graduation ceremony of the term of completion or any future ceremonies unless an additional eligible certificate, diploma, or degree is earned.